 – If you will be drawing; an H or HB pencil, eraser, ruler, and large art paper (not photocopy paper)

-Register via QR code when you arrive, and make a donation (with cash or card).
-Most people offer $10-$20, but there is no set amount.
+Make a donation online now, or donate when you arrive (with cash or card).
+Most people donate $10-$20, but there is no set amount.
 Please offer what you are comfortable with on the day!